Date of birth | 28.12.1988 |

 For the 2024 season, Evans competes as Toyota’s lead driver, with Rovanperä participating in only about half of the season’s events.

-The opening round of the World Rally Championship, Rally Monte Carlo, was held last weekend in France.
-RallyJournal.com journalists give their ratings for the performances of the top-class drivers.
+The sixth round of the WRC season, Rally Sardinia, was held last weekend.
+RallyJournal.com journalists deliver their driver ratings for the top-level competitors.